 Loops in Unity are a way to repeat actions in your code β for example, spawning enemies one by one, iterating through inventory items, or waiting until something happens.
 They let you avoid writing the same code over and over again by doing it automatically as many times as needed.

-In C# and Unity, there are several types of loops: for
+In C# and Unity, there are several types of loops: for,

-.
+while, and foreach.
 Each works a bit

 differently, but the idea is the same: repeat as long